ivelin/zk0/.kilocode/rules/memory-bank/project-constraints.md

 ## Critical Project Constraints

-⚠️ **MANDATORY**: These constraints must be included in EVERY task, subtask, and mode transition:
+**Summary:** Work in root dir, use zk0 conda env, focus on SmolVLA/Flower/SO-100 ⚠️ **MANDATORY**: These constraints must be included in EVERY task, subtask, and mode transition:

 ### 1. Working Directory Constraint